Liquid Speed: Pricing Congestion on Low-Latency Exchanges

 Date Written: July 24, 2019

-Keywords: high-frequency trading, FinTech, decentralized exchanges, market design
+Keywords: high-frequency trading, congestion pricing, trade surges, market design

 JEL Classification: G10, G14, G23